What back button hijacking actually is, and why it feels so bad

 How to keep the content trap from coming back

-The fix only sticks if you make friction a rule, not a guess.
-Every page needs a clean exit path, which means the shopper can leave, return, or continue without being shoved through a detour first.
+The fix only sticks if you make friction a standing rule rather than a judgment call each time.
+Every page needs a clean exit path, which means the shopper can leave, return, or continue without being forced through a detour first.
 If a blog post opens a modal before the headline is even read, or a product page blocks the browser back button with a full-screen prompt, the page has already failed.
-Baymard Institute has shown that a large share of users abandon sites when they hit unnecessary friction during browsing or checkout.
-That makes this a revenue problem, not a tidy SEO problem.

 What good looks like instead